1. Home

 France GeoGuessr guide image showing Phonenumber

-If the plate is white, consider Italy or Germany instead.
+If the plate is white, consider Italy or Germany.

 France GeoGuessr guide image showing Blue Plate

-Yellow road shields that start with “D” are scattered across France , though spotting them on the map can still be difficult.
+Yellow road shields that start with “D” are scattered across France.
+However, spotting them on the map can be quite difficult.

 France GeoGuessr guide image showing Aubisque Mountain France 940395

-Plates generally mimic the EU standard with a blue strip on the left, but you can also find plates with blue strips on both sides or fully yellow plates .
+License plates generally follow the EU standard with a blue strip on the left only.
+However, some have blue strips on both sides, and occasionally you can find fully yellow plates.

 France GeoGuessr guide image showing Licence